j-kieffer/theta-implementations/README.md

 ## Running experiments

-Run
+The command

     sage run-all.sage

+actually performs the computations.
 It is easy to modify `run-all.sage` to omit packages (e.g. Magma) if they are not installed.
+It is possible to restart experiments from scratch with a single software package using `julia run-Theta.jl`, `magma run-magma.m` or `sage run-flint.sage` independently.

 The results are placed in the folder `output` as several files with self-explanatory names.
 Each file contains two columns expressing runtimes (in